 random_points is an sf-object, and contains the 100 randomly chosen sites.

-comm is a community matrix where the rows represent the visited sites and the columns the observed species.79
+comm is a community matrix of the wide data format (Wickham 2014b) where the rows represent the visited sites and the columns the observed species.76

 The values represent species cover per site, and were recorded as the area covered by a species in proportion to the site area in percentage points.

 The rownames of